 When you hear that one course costs somewhere in the neighborhood of $2,000 and the other costs around $400, you’d automatically assume the more expensive course has the better bells and whistles.
 But you’d be wrong.
 We actually have this category as tie, with Magoosh offering some shockingly generous (and impressive) supplemental resources.
 With Magoosh, you’re going to get custom study plans, 24/7 email support, vocab guides, lecture notes, cheat sheets, and a bunch more.
 Of particular note is their 24/7 email support, which isn’t as effective as Altius’ mentoring, or even straight tutoring, but is a genuinely helpful resource.
 On the flip side, Blueprint’s resources are exactly what you’d expect – rock solid.
 You get the standard set of extras that you’d expect, all with Blueprint’s signature quality.
 Advantage: TIE.

 Content Access Period

 In terms of straight content access periods, Magoosh gets the easy win.
-Blueprint provides 6 months of access to their MCAT study materials, while Magoosh gives 12 months of access with their most popular premium plan (that’s the $300 course).
+Blueprint provides 6 months of access to their MCAT study materials, while Magoosh gives 12 months of access with their standard plans.
 Obviously 12 > 6, so on paper, Magoosh wins.
 Though I would just note that for many students, 6 months should be plenty of study time.
 But if your study plans are going to be drawn out, Magoosh might offer the better option.
 Advantage: Magoosh.

 Did someone say +10 point score increase guarantee?
 That’s not Blueprint we’re talking about, it’s Magoosh.
 Despite being the budget option with a curriculum that isn’t quite as deep, Magoosh backs up its prep with a +10 point guarantee.
 That’s in comparison to Blueprint’s straight guarantee, meaning they guarantee you’ll score at least one point better.
 Advantage: Magoosh.